LinkedIn Events: Launch it in 4 Steps

 - I: Interest > explain what the caller will gain from the event. 🎉

-- D: Desire > Arouse the desire to participate. 😍
+- D: Desire > Arouse their desire to participate. 😍

 - A: Action > A button or reminder to sign up. 😉

-🅰 Be careful, don’t copy the same thing as the live description, take advantage of your post to add a story, a concept, a strong emotion. 💡 Don’t forget to make your posts interactive to boost the LinkedIn algorithm and therefore your visibility.
+🅰 Be careful, don’t copy the same thing as the live description, take advantage of your post to add a story, a concept, a strong emotion. 💡 Don’t forget to make your posts interactive so as to prompt the LinkedIn algorithm to give your post a boost, and therefore your visibility.

-Check out the mini guide to digital strategy here
+Check out the mini guide to a great digital strategy here.

 Use LinkedIn Ads to promote an event

-If you feel like promoting your event on the network, LinkedIn Ads may be an interesting solution.
-The system works as an auction, so you choose the money you want to invest according to your budget! 💰
+If you feel like promoting your event on LinkedIn, LinkedIn Ads may be an interesting solution.
+The system works as an auction.
+So you choose the money you want to invest according to your budget! 💰

 You launch your marketing campaigns and choose your targets on the network, then you decide to pay by cost per click or cost per thousand.
 Then, your ads appear on the news feed of your targets.

-Here’s the complete guide to LinkedIn Ads, simmered down to a crisp to get started. 🧅
+Here’s the complete guide to LinkedIn Ads, simmered down to a reduction, to help you get started. 🧅

 Send Private Messages

-- 💔 Use the paid version of sponsored LinkedIn messages – Be careful with this option, users know your messages are automatic, and this offer does not work well at all in terms of cost/success.
+- 💔 Use the paid version of sponsored LinkedIn messages.
+Be careful with this option, users know your messages are automatic, and this option does not work well at all – in terms of cost/success.

 - 💚 Use an effective and very affordable automation tool.
 The tool will allow you to send campaigns with automated messages.
-(You will then take over to reply only to interest people 😉 )
+(You will then take over so as to only reply to interested people 😉 )